Choosing the right counterfactual: ITS vs. synthetic control on the same data#

 fig, ax = plt.subplots()

-for col in control_units:
+for i, col in enumerate(control_units):

-ax.plot(df.index, df[col], alpha=0.3, color="C0", linewidth=1)
+ax.plot(df.index, df[col], alpha=0.3, color="C0", linewidth=1, label=label)

 ax.plot(df.index, df[treated_unit], color="black", linewidth=2, label="Treated unit")